holtakj/minishift/README.md

 You are ready to go!

-Push images into your local reposity and deploy them on minishift!
+Push images into your local repository and deploy them on minishift!